sharontherese/latin-mass-funeral/content/project_mothers/churching-of-women/index.md

 ---
 title: Churching of Women
-summary: The blessing of mothers after childbirth, as found in the Roman Ritual
+summary: The full text of the Blessing of Mothers After Childbirth
 tags:
 - all
 date: ""